-The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts with your finances.
-Saving your money for a down payment is a good idea, but if you lack an acceptable credit score to back it up, you could find yourself renting for another couple of years in Salisbury until your score improves.
+Putting back your money for a down payment is a good idea, but if you lack an acceptable credit score to back it up, you could end up renting longer than you expected in Salisbury until you raise your score.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with the majority of people normally having a score of 650.
-In recent years, however, some people have seen their score lowered as a result of underemployment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in deciding your FICO score are:
+A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people normally having a score of 600.
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically because of unemployment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in calculating your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?